AnonDeveano/Dead-Mans-Switch/README.md

 - `getBalance` and `getTokenBalance` are pretty self-explanatory.
 One returns the ethers/native currency balance and the other returns the balanceOf of a specific token contract

 **What's In Progress:**

+- Implement an iterable data structure/array for the `withdrawTokens` function.
+What this would accomplish would be iterating over every valid token address to forward to the `distAddress`.
+The one weakness I see here in that a random sender can send a malicious token to the contract which can have malicious code allowing the contract to be drained.
+Adding the `onlyOwner` modifier to the `depositTokens` function would prevent anybody apart from the owner from depositing tokens.
+This would be restrictive if this smart contract will receive funds from multiple addresses

+- Implement a one button deposit/withdraw button for Curve/Yearn.
+Simplify the front end which would make generating yields painless.
+The one weakness here is that the options may be limited in which assets can be used

+- Implement the external bot/script in JS that could be set to call the `ping()` function after a programmable amount of time has passed and the bot/script hasn't been "refreshed"